Kalervo Oberg

-Kalervo Oberg (January 15, 1901 – July 11,1973) was a Canadian anthropologist.
+Kalervo Oberg (January 15, 1901 – July 11, 1973) was a Canadian anthropologist.
 Oberg was dedicated to fieldwork, serving as a civil servant and a teacher.
 He travelled the world and wrote about these experiences so others could enjoy them as well.
 Oberg is perhaps best known for applying the term culture shock to all people who travel abroad into new cultures and for his doctoral dissertation, The Social Economy of the Tlingit Indians of Alaska.

 Early life

 Oberg was born to Finnish parents in Nanaimo, British Columbia in 1901.
-His family moved to Sointula, British Columbia, when Oberg was very young, but the collapse of the settlement forced his family to leave.
+His family moved to Sointula, British Columbia, when Oberg was very young.
+His family left after the collapse of the settlement.